sanika30chandode/Noteit/README.md

 <a name="theory"></a>
 ## Theory :

-This project is made using the Programming Language **Dart** in **Flutter** Framework.
+This project is made using the Programming Language **Dart** in **Flutter** Framework with **Github**.
 * **Flutter** is a framework introduced by Google to code applications and websites with an ease.
 It is much different than other frameworks used, as it gives the programmer a simultaneous visualisation of the application or website.
 * **Dart**, on the other hand, is a programming language, also introduced by Google, which provides a number of packages for improvisation in the code, making it code much shorter and easy to understand.
-* The basic motivation behind this project is to learn and study the language as well as the framework.
+* **Flutter Plugins** are the wrappers of the native code like android and iOS.
+For the plugins we need to write android and ios specific code.
+Here, we have used Dart for Android.
 * The basic working on flutter includes installing packages.
 All the required packages related to flutter and dart can be found on https://pub.dev/
+* **Git** is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.
+* **GitHub** is a provider of Internet hosting for software development and version control using Git.
+It offers the distributed version control and source code management functionality of Git, plus its own features.
+* The basic motivation behind this project is to learn and study the Programming Language as well as the Framework.
+And to get familiar with the concept of Git and working on Github.

 <a name="softwares"></a>
 ## Softwares Used :